 Problem: Protecting kids from the harmful rays of the sun.

 Solution: Make sure everyone liberally applies sunscreen about 20 to 30 minutes before going outside.
 And don’t forget the ears, scalp, back of neck, and the tops of the feet.
-Bingham Memorial Dermatologists say they have seen some of the worse burns there.
-Because the sun emits two types of harmful rays-UVA and UVB-the sunscreen you buy should provide “broad-spectrum” protection against both.
+Bingham Memorial Dermatologists say they have seen some of the worst burns in these areas.
+Because the sun emits two types of harmful rays--UVA and UVB--the sunscreen you buy should provide “broad-spectrum” protection against both.
 Use sunscreen with an SPF of 30 or greater with the physical UV blockers zinc oxide or titanium dioxide.

 And, reapply, reapply, reapply, especially for active children.
 Reapplying sunscreen may be the most neglected step in the sun-safety regimen.
 Don’t just put it on and forget it.
 Sunscreen should be reapplied about every two hours while kids are outdoors, and every 45 minutes if they’re swimming.